OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition: Experiments

 \subsection{Results on Online Macro Gesture Datasets}

-To evaluate the generalization capability of HMATr, we conduct comparisons with other state-of-the-art methods on two additional online skeleton-based gesture recognition datasets, SHREC'22 and SHREC'21.
-The results in Table \ref{tab:shrec} demonstrate that HMATr achieves state-of-the-art performance.
-This indicates that our approach is applicable not only to micro gesture recognition, but also to conventional gesture recognition.\\
+To evaluate the generalization of HMATr, we compare it with state-of-the-art methods on two additional online skeleton-based gesture recognition datasets, SHREC'22 and SHREC'21.
+Table \ref{tab:shrec} shows that HMATr achieves state-of-the-art performance, indicating that our approach applies not only to micro gesture recognition but also to conventional gesture recognition.\\